openMF/community-app/README.md

 ## Building from source

-1. Note: Ensure you have ```npm``` installed - goto http://nodejs.org/download/ to downloand installer for your OS.
+1. Note: Ensure you have ```npm``` installed - goto http://nodejs.org/download/ to download installer for your OS.

-2. Clone this repository to your local filesystem (default branch in 'master')
+2. Clone this repository to your local filesystem (default branch in 'develop')

 3. To download the dependencies, and be able to build, first install bower & grunt:
 ```